 Learn everything about La Mondotte St. Emilion, Premier Grand Cru Classe B with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on their vineyards and winemaking.
+Learn the best vintages, the history of the property, information on their vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 La Mondotte History, Overview